amateeraasu/US_Homelessness_Analysis_2024/README.md

 - Merged homeless data with population estimates

 #### 2. Top States Analysis
-- **Visualization**: Bar chart of top 10 states by absolute homeless population
+- **Initial Observation vs. Reality**: My partner and I initially expected New York to have the most homeless people.
+However, the analysis revealed that California holds the highest absolute homeless population in 2024.
+This was a significant and unexpected finding, clearly visualized in the bar chart of top 10 states by absolute homeless population.
 - **Key Insights**:
-  - Identified states with highest homeless populations
-  - Clear visualization of the disparity between states
-  - Analysis excludes national totals for accurate state-level comparison
+Identified states with highest homeless populations Clear visualization of the disparity between states Analysis excludes national totals for accurate state-level comparison

 #### 3. Population Correlation Preparation
 - Merged homeless population data with 2024 Census population estimates
 - Created combined dataset for correlation analysis between state population size and homeless counts
+- **Homelessness Rate per 100K Population**: To gain a deeper understanding, I calculated the homelessness ratio per 100,000 people using data from official governmental websites.
+And what would you expect?
+- **Hawaii** is ranked number one in 2024 for the density of homeless individuals.
+- **New York** is in third place for the highest homelessness rate per 100K population.
+- **Washington** state is also in the top 10 for homelessness rate per 100K population, confirming my initial observation about Seattle's situation.

+#### 4. Sheltered vs. Unsheltered Analysis
+- **An Unexpected Discrepancy**: Another unexpected finding that caught our attention was the amount of sheltered versus unsheltered people.
+While roughly half of the homeless population in California in 2024 was unsheltered, more than 80% of homeless individuals in New York were sheltered.
+This leaves New York with even fewer unsheltered people than Washington state, despite its higher absolute homeless population.

 ### Methodology
 - **Data Processing**: Pandas for data manipulation and cleaning